 Besides creating content, having a blog is a great way to boost your SEO, SMO as well as SMI.
 Creating fresh relevant content around topics applicable to your business helps increase your search rankings, as well as positions you as an authority in your industry.

 Blogging is more than just writing, it’s a strategy within itself.
 The copy needs to be written in such a way that it optimizes your blog post so that both the post and the website pages get higher rankings for specific keywords or keyword phrases.
+You can find our more about enterprise clouds like Amazon here.

 This is where research becomes important, and understanding how people not only search for what you offer, but also what they value as useful information.